microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-categorytemplate-list-subcategories.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the subCategoryTemplate resources from the subCategories navigation property.
+Get the [microsoft.graph.security.subCategoryTemplate](../resources/security-subcategorytemplate.md) resources from the subCategories navigation property.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).